Awards roll in for Chieftain soccer team - Leader Publications

 “This year, we had the most All-State players in school history,” he said.
 “It is great to see these boys develop into top quality soccer players throughout the years.
 Isaac really stepped up this year as a leader on the field and directed the center mids very well.
 Henry and Nate did a great job throughout the year holding down the defense and making it difficult for quality teams to score and making it hard to beat us.
 Alejandro did a great job throughout the year in goal.

 “Gus was great as usual.
-He is a consistent outside mid that scored in key situations, such as the game winner against South Haven.
+He is a consistent outside mid that scored in key situations, such as the game-winner against South Haven.
 Alex really came on strong at the end of the year both offensively and defensively.
 I moved him back to center defense for regionals, and he did amazing.
 I expect him to be a key player next year with the returning large group of returning Juniors.
 We have a strong returning lineup at this point.
 We need the underclassman to really work hard to fill the holes left by our seniors.”

 Saavedra was Dowagiac’s lone first-team selection, while Henry Weller and Nate Judd earned third-team honors.
-Hernandez and Martinez were honorable mention selections.
+Hernandez, Cruz and Martinez were honorable mention selections.

 Edwardsburg, which finished seventh in the Wolverine Conference standings, had three players earn honorable mention — Bryce Backhus, Tye Vargo and Keaton Brandt.